How to Create a Marketplace [The Ultimate Guide for Startups]

 - Demand size.
 Make research on if the market is ready and big enough to have an online alternative.
 Some industries, like Healthcare, are huge but the offline players are very strong and hinder the new online platforms so it may take a lot of persistence to break through the hurdles.

 - Market expansion.
 Uber’s concept expanded to other countries outside the US, allowing travelers to use their service all over the globe while increasing the revenue of the platform.
 They created workplaces for millions of people around the world and made the trips cheaper than it was by traditional taxi.

 - Liquidity.
 Uber, Airbnb, and Amazon satisfy the popular needs of the masses, and that increases their popularity.
 Vertical marketplaces with rare goods and services run the risk of low traffic.

 - Payment Flow.
-The marketplace should charge the commission when the customer pays to the seller.
+The marketplace should charge the commission when the customer pays the seller.
 Such ‘invisible’ cutting of the fee during the transaction is better than billing the supplier a large sum at the end of the period.
-Psychologically, such charge is not perceived by the sellers as an expense and, thus, brings less frustration.
+Psychologically, such a charge is not perceived by the sellers as an expense and, thus, brings less frustration.

 - Networking.
 Uber attracted many drivers, creating a diversity of choice and the ability to provide instant service.
 With a system of ratings, passengers can view the credibility, reliability, and safety of the driver.